Almogc7/DevOps-Project/README.md

-#DevOps-Project
+# DevOps-Project
-Here we gonna start our Devops Course
+Here we gonna start our Devops Course!